LayoutXML/AppListManager/README.md

 Because we can not get app names, icons and other data of already uninstalled apps, method `.equals()` is overridden to compare by package names.
 This includes `.contains()`, `.remove()`, `.removeAll()` and others.

+### Checking and filtering applications by their permissions

+It is possible to filter application lists received by `appListener`, `newAppListener`, `activityListener`, `newActivityListener` by permissions lists.
+If application contains at least one given permission, it is returned to these listeners.
+You can also access individual application's permissions list using `getPermissions` method.

+Additionally, you can check whether an individual application uses (i.e. has it in its manifest file) at least one of the given permissions by using `AppList.checkApplicationPermissions(...)` with 2 arguments - application (or activity) and permissions.
+When checking an activity, method checks its application permissions.

-### Checking and filtering applications with flags
+### Checking and filtering applications by their flags

-It is possible to filter applications lists received by `appListener`, `newAppListener`, `activityListener`, `newActivityListener` with any combination of [these flags](https://developer.android.com/reference/android/content/pm/ApplicationInfo#flags) and their opposites (if `FLAG_SYSTEM` filter returns a list of not updated systems apps, the opposite would be all user apps and updated system apps).
-You can also check individual application's flags and check if it contains any combination of them.
+It is possible to filter application lists received by `appListener`, `newAppListener`, `activityListener`, `newActivityListener` by any combination of [these flags](https://developer.android.com/reference/android/content/pm/ApplicationInfo#flags) and their opposites (if `FLAG_SYSTEM` filter returns a list of not updated systems apps, the opposite would be all user apps and updated system apps).
+You can also access individual application's flags using `.getFlags` method.

-Additionally, you can check whether an individual application has flags by using `AppList.checkFlags(...)` with 3 arguments - application (or activity) list, flags ([these](https://developer.android.com/reference/android/content/pm/ApplicationInfo#flags)) and whether to match them or not.
-Alternatively, you can check flags  yourself by accessing app's flags using `.getFlags`.
+Additionally, you can check whether an individual application contains any combination of flags by using `AppList.checkFlags(...)` with 3 arguments - application (or activity), flags ([these](https://developer.android.com/reference/android/content/pm/ApplicationInfo#flags)) and whether to match them or not.
 When checking an activity, method checks its application flags and not activity flags.

-### Filtering activities with flags
+### Filtering activities by their flags

 It is also possible to filter activity lists received by `activityListener`, `newActivityListener` with any combination of [these flags](https://developer.android.com/reference/android/content/pm/PackageManager#queryIntentActivities(android.content.Intent,%20int)).